 -Teeth Whitening.
 This has become a billion dollar cosmetic dentistry business with products ranging from in office whitening to at home whitening with customized dental trays, whitening strips, paint on gels and even whitening toothpastes and rinses.
 The differences between the types has to do with speed and depth of whitening.
 Teeth whitening can have a dramatic effect on almost anyone’s smile for a relatively low cost and minimal time involved.

 -Dental Implants.
-Missing teeth can make you feel uncomfortable with smiling, socially awkward, or may make you look older than you are.
-Replacing lost teeth can be done with very natural results.
+Missing teeth can make you feel uncomfortable when smiling, feel socially awkward, or may make you appear older than you actually are.
+Replacing lost teeth can be done with extremely natural results.
 Dental implants are a great way to achieve cosmetics, strength, and durability.
 Dental implants can be used to replace a single tooth or multiple teeth.
 The best part is, once restored, the dental implants will often last a lifetime.

--Dental Bonding.
+-Tooth Bonding.
 This cosmetic dentistry procedure involves reshaping and blending teeth.
 Bonding utilizes tooth colored materials that can be bonded to teeth to change shape, color, and length.
 This same material can also be used to fully cover the front surface, (called a composite veneer).
-Dental bonding can generally be completed in one visit, and is less expensive than porcelain restorations.
+Tooth bonding can generally be completed in one visit, and is less expensive than porcelain restorations.

 -Porcelain Veneers.
 While the initial cost is higher than some other cosmetic dentistry options, this may be cost effective if extensive changes need to be made.
 Porcelain veneers can change shape, color, length, and even correct minor misalignments of teeth.
 This will last a long time, will not stain, and is a very strong, natural looking material.
 The veneer is also a conservative restoration as it generally only requires minimal enamel reduction, and sometimes no reduction.